galacean/engine/.github/HOW_TO_CONTRIBUTE.md

 1. Ask a question

-<br />Before reqorting an issue, please take the following steps:<br />
+<br />Before reporting an issue, please take the following steps:<br />

 1. Search the existing issues.
 1. Clearly describe the issue including steps to reproduce when it is a bug.